magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-Considering we intend to define the `validate-shopping-quantity` validator in the portable `modern-cljs.shopping.validators` namespace, we start fixing the error by adding `validate-shopping-quantity` to the `:refer` section of the `modern-cljs.shopping.validators` namespace requirement in the `modern-cljs.shopping.validators-test` namespace declaration:
+Considering we intend to define the `validate-shopping-quantity` validator in the portable `modern-cljs.shopping.validators` namespace, we start fixing the error by adding the `validate-shopping-quantity` symbol to the `:refer` section of the `modern-cljs.shopping.validators` namespace requirement in the `modern-cljs.shopping.validators-test` namespace declaration:

-> NOTE 1: we could define the individual client-side input validators in
+> NOTE 1: we could define the individual client-side input validators
-> a `.cljs` source file.
+> in a `.cljs` source file as well, but it does not hurts if we define
+> them in the portable namespace.

 ```clj
 (ns modern-cljs.shopping.validators-test